 Printed or classic embossed?
 The style of your trading pins makes a world of difference.

 Trading pins are printed in mass each baseball season.
 A printed pin features enamel colors atop a metal pin with clear epoxy coating overall.
-Most of our customers prefer printed pins because they are lightweight, able to show a wide spectrum of colors, and generally have a quick turnaround time.
+Most of our customers prefer printed pins because they are lightweight, able to show a wide spectrum of colors, and generally, have a quick turnaround time.

-“Depending upon the time of year, we can create a printed lapel pin in 7 to 14 days,” said one of our salespeople.
+“Depending on the time of year, we can create a printed lapel pin in 7 to 14 days,” said one of our salespeople.
 “Most of our customers prefer printed pins for their lightweight versatility.”
 With printed pins, turn around time can be much faster, which is why some opt for this option with it comes to trading pins.